robot-learning-freiburg/MM-DistillNet/README.md

   |MM-DistillNet | RGB | 61.62 | 84.29 | 59.66 | 1.27 | 0.69 |

 ## Pre-Trained Models
-Our best pre-trained model can be found on `best_model/`.
+Our best pre-trained model can be found on the dataset installation path.

 ## Acknowledgements
 We have used utility functions from other open-source projects.
 We especially thank the authors of: